nasgormaniac/linkstash/README.md

 ## 📌 About

 Simple web app that is note alike for saving a link.
-Starting from my habit surfing on internet and i need to save some link, and then open it again, usually regarding content i need to download.
-Usually i copy paste the link into my personal WhatsApp, txt file, or even Docs file in my Drive.
-I need something different, more simpler in use and pleasant to look.
+Starting from my habit surfing on internet and I need to save some link, and then open it again, usually regarding content I need to download.
+Usually I copy paste the link into my personal WhatsApp, txt file, or even Docs file in my Drive.
+I need something different, simpler in use and pleasant to look.

 ## How to Use
 ### Clone the Project